larsjoost/jhdl/README.md

 The code is written for maintainability and should be easily expandable since it uses the visitor pattern.

+Source code are located in ./src

+Unit tests are located in ./test

-Regression tests are located in testsuite directory.
+Regression tests are located in ./testsuite